 For Norbrook, this military adventure, conducted by Leicester and other similarly forward Protestants, such as Sidney, was 'marred by tensions analogous to those which prevented Sidney from completing the "Arcadia".
-While Sidney's religious and political concerns could not be reconciled with the 'courtly framework' of the revised Arcadia, so, according to Norbrook, the 'military effectiveness [of Sidney and his like-minded party] may have been diminished by the fact that they were much more experienced in symbolic conflicts in the tiltyard than in real warfare'.
+This is given the revised Arcadia, so, according to Norbrook, the 'military effectiveness [of Sidney and his like-minded party] may have been diminished by the fact that they were much more experienced in symbolic conflicts in the tiltyard than in real warfare.
 That is to say, Sidney's symbolic conflicts, constructed in a context of frustrated enthusiasm for action, could neither satisfactorily express his religious and political ethos, nor